-By contrast, appointments to the HCA, which are formally made by the Governor General in Council, 88 are not the result of any formal selection process.
-This approach bears some broad similarity to the approach that used to be taken to appointments to the House of Lords.
-Although, by convention, consultation is usually very extensive, the only statutory requirement is that the Attorney General of the Commonwealth consult with the Attorneys General of the States in relation to the appointment.89 The membership of the HCA has not historically been a diverse group.
+appointments to the House of Lords.
+Although, by convention, consultation is usually very extensive, the only statutory requirement is that the Attorney General of the Commonwealth consult with the Attorneys General of the States in relation to the appointment.
+By The membership of the HCA has not historically been a diverse group.
 In nearly 120 years, and 55 Justices, there have been six female Justices (presently three of the seven Justices are women, including the Chief Justice), two Justices identifying as gay or lesbian, two Jewish Justices, but none from many of the other minority groups in the Australian community.
-Since a constitutional amendment in 1977, the age limit of an HCA Justice has been fixed at 70 years.90
+Since a constitutional amendment in 1977, the age limit of a HCA Justice has been fixed at 70 years.
+90